An extended definition of Anosov representation for relatively hyperbolic groups: Introduction

+One may then check (say using the result in the appendix to this paper) that the general construction in \cite[Sec.
+4]{LLS} implies that $\rho$ is also \emph{$P_{1,2}$-divergent} along quasi-geodesic sequences, with $P_{1,2}$-limit points lying in the image of the boundary embedding; here $P_{1,2}$ is the stabilizer of a full flag in $\R^3$.
+This makes it straightforward to verify the hypotheses of several of our alternative characterizations of EGF representations (either \Cref{prop:conical_peripheral_implies_egf} or \Cref{prop:weakest_egf}).
+That $\rho$ is not relatively Anosov may be seen from \Cref{thm:bdry_dynamics_homeo_equiv_rel_asymp_embedded}, together with the fact that the $P_{1,2}$-limit set of $\rho(\langle \gamma \rangle)$ is not a singleton. \end{proof}

-The limiting representations constructed by Lee-Lee-Stecker cannot be relatively Anosov, but they do appear to be EGF.
-Together with the Anosov relativization theorem mentioned above, this provides evidence that EGF representations could serve as a useful tool in the study of boundaries of spaces of Anosov representations.
-In addition, it gives a potential source of examples of EGF representations which do not directly derive from convex projective structures.
+Together with the Anosov relativization theorem mentioned above, the proposition provides evidence that EGF representations can serve as a useful tool in the study of boundaries of spaces of Anosov representations.
+In addition, it gives a source of examples of EGF representations which do not directly derive from convex projective structures.